-To give recognition to all the incredible finalist considered for a winning spot in this year’s Halliday Wine Companion Awards, we present to you the 2022 Shortlist for Best Value Winery.
-The Best Value Winery of the Year is closely tied to the awarding of rosettes for wines offering special value for money at their price point.
-With more than 1400 rosettes awarded this year, the number of value wineries featured in the the 2022 edition of The Companion is considerable indeed – meet our finalists below.
+We present to you the 2023 Shortlist for Best Value Winery.
+This category is closely tied to the awarding of rosettes for wines offering special value for money at their price point.
+With more than 1300 rosettes awarded this year, the number of value wineries featured in the the 2023 edition of the Companion is considerable indeed.
+Meet our finalists below.

-*This is an edited extract from the 2022 Halliday Wine Companion, with reviews by Jane Faulkner, James Halliday, Erin Larkin, Tony Love, Ned Goodwin MW, Jeni Port and chief editor Tyson Stelzer.
-Cover illustration by Yoshiko Hada.
+*This is an edited extract from the 2023 Halliday Wine Companion, with reviews by Dave Brookes, Jane Faulkner, James Halliday, Erin Larkin, Ned Goodwin MW, Jeni Port, Philip Rich and chief editor Tyson Stelzer.
+Cover illustration by David Lancashire.

 The winner of each category will be announced at the 2023 Halliday Wine Companion Awards.
 Save the date to watch the live stream on Wednesday August 3, 2022.

 The 2023 Halliday Wine Companion is available from August 4.
 You can pre-order your copy of Australia's most comprehensive wine guide here.